aquasecurity/tfsec/docs/getting-started/configuration/custom-checks.md

 ```

 ##### requiresPresence
-The `requiresPresence` checks that the resouce in `name` is also present in the Terraform code.
+The `requiresPresence` checks that the resource in `name` is also present in the Terraform code.

 If you wanted to ensure that `aws_vpc_flowlogs` is present if there is a `aws_vpc`, you might use the following `matchSpec`: